 Conservatories are an incredibly popular commodity to have on a property, and because of their easy installation, affordable price and adaptability, it is only getting easier to have one installed.

 However, conservatories do not last forever and when you buy a new property with a pre-existing conservatory you may find that it is worse for wear; but there are ways to bring new life to your old conservatory and make it last for years longer.

 Extensions can last for almost as long as your pre-existing property itself, with solid brick walls providing a sturdy structure with outstanding thermal insulation and added security.
-But what you may not know is that you can transform your uPVC conservatory into an extension.
+But what you may not know is that you can replace your uPVC conservatory with an extension.

 What is the difference between a conservatory and an extension?

 Both conservatories and extensions come in a range of different styles and designs, but there are a couple of important differences between them.

 ‘Conservatories’ count as any structure that is made up of more double glazing than brick, around 75% glazing for the roof and over 50% for the walls.